 2. Denzel Washington

 This two time Oscar winning actor is known for his collaboration with Tony Scott in films such as Crimson Tide, Man On Fire, Dèjà Vu, The Taking Of Pelham 123 and their last ever pairing is Unstoppable.
-Besides working with his late friend, he worked with his older brother Ridley in American Gangster.
+Besides working with his late friend, he worked with Ridley Scott in American Gangster.
 Denzel is a talented actor with the ability to portray a good guy and bad guy in a specific movie.
 He played a former slave turned Union Soldier in Glory which earned him an Academy Award for “Best Supporting Actor.”
 Then, he transitioned to The Dark Side as a crooked cop in Training Day which ultimately earned him his second Academy Award, this time the category is labeled “Best Actor.”

 Besides being a dramatic actor, Denzel is also an action hero in films like Man On Fire, The Equalizer, The Magnificent Seven, (2016) Crimson Tide, just to name a few.
 Chris stated that Ridley Scott is one of his biggest inspirations as a film director.
 I believe he might recruit Denzel in a mind bending sci-fi crime thriller as a throwback to A Clockwork Orange and the works of Phillip K. Dick.
 Instead of one role, perhaps a dual role as a human and a genetically engineered clone who frames him and the good Denzel most clear his name from the evil Denzel.
 The theme is obviously a Jekyll & Hyde scenario instead of a split personality, how about a clone who represents the hero’s inner demons from his past and must redeem himself in order to destroy his own worst enemy.